LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/provisioning.md

 indicator: both
 ---

-To leverage the full functionality of the LivePerson Functions platform we require to perform some provisioning tasks.
-This process needs to be performed by a Conversational Cloud Admin and it happens during the initial agreement to the terms of use.
+To leverage the full functionality of the LivePerson Functions platform, we require to perform some provisioning tasks.
+This process needs to be performed by a Conversational Cloud Admin, and it happens during the initial agreement to the terms of use.
 Furthermore, we may perform partial provisioning in the future if new features require them.
 This process will happen in the background during login to the UI.

 <img src="img/functions/functions_ui_terms_of_use.png" alt="Functions: Terms of Use" style="width:100%;"/>